 There are two wonderful truths at Calle Ocho’s Ball & Chain: you will never pay cover to get in and there’s always some type of live music happening.
 During the day, things are usually more laidback with salsa music on the sidewalk or jazz by the main bar.
 At night, though, things get pretty high-energy and the acts range from Cuban funk to rumba.
 The dance floor can be a little intimidating if the only salsa you’re familiar with comes in a jar, but every mojito you drink will help cure that anxiety.

 Bodega is a South Beach taco shop in the front, and a big bar in the back.
-It might look like a club from the outside due to the pretty significant line you’ll often come across, but inside there’s no EDM punishing your eardrums or other annoying club characteristics.
-It’s also - thankfully - much less claustrophobic than it seems from the street, with high ceilings and a very long bar.
+It might look like a club from the outside due to the pretty significant line you’ll often come across, but inside it feels like a hybrid bar/club situation.
 In addition to DJs, they have live bands every now and then too.
 Plus, when you’re done here, you’re only a few steps away from some decent late-night tacos for the ride home.

 There just aren’t a lot of places in Brickell where your average college kid would feel comfortable alongside Miamians with a thriving 401K, but Blackbird has long been a favorite of UM students, the Brickell working crowd, and anyone else looking for a boozy night out.
 When it’s packed, Blackbird is a little too loud to have a conversation, so dancing becomes a fitting alternative.
 There’s a DJ inside and sometimes live music out back underneath the Metromover tracks.
 Blackbird is a great final stop of the night since they’re open till 5am every night.